asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-6/_index.md

 `_behavior.Become(Stopped);`

-It means that the next message will be processed not in the `Playing () ' method, and in the method `Stopped ()`.
+It means that the next message will be processed not in the `Playing()` method, and in the method `Stopped()`.
 Recall that the `Stopped()` method is used to implement the behavior of stopping movie viewing.
 Let's see in this method more detail.

 ```csharp
 private Task Stopped(IContext context)